dinggaoliu/dinggaoliu.github.io/contents/academic_activities.md

 ## Reviewer for Journals
-- Finance Research Letters, International Review of Financial Analysis, Carbon Balance and Management, The Journal of Supercomputing, Signal, Image and Video Processing International Journal of Computational Intelligence Systems, Discover Sustainability
+- Finance Research Letters, International Review of Financial Analysis, Carbon Balance and Management, The Journal of Supercomputing, Signal, Image and Video Processing, International Journal of Computational Intelligence Systems, Discover Sustainability